dekeh1/CS-443/Syllabus.md

 ## Exams
 We will have a midterm exam and a final exam.

-The midterm is tentively scheduled to be given during class during the week of 16 October 2017.
+The midterm is tentively scheduled to be given during class during the week of 15 October 2018.

-Our scheduled final exam period is Thursday, 14 December 2017, 12:30-3:30pm
+Final project presentations will be given during our scheduled final exam periods of:

+* Section 01 (M/W 8:00-9:15am) &mdash; Wednesday, 12 December 2018 &mdash; 8:30-11:30am
+* Section 02 (M/W 3:30-4:45pm) &mdash; Wednesday, 19 December 2018 &mdash; 8:00-11:00am

 ## Self-Directed Professional Development Blog
 Two of the CS Program-Level Student Learning Outcomes that this course addresses are: